cockroachdb/docs/src/current/v24.3/critical-log-messages.md

 - **Message**: `raft receive queue for r{nn} is full`

     - **Severity**: Medium
-    - **Description**: The RAFT receive queue for a specific range is full and can no longer queue requests.
+    - **Description**: The raft receive queue for a specific range is full and can no longer queue requests.
     - **Impact**: May cause higher latencies for operations that need to write to that range.
-    - **Action**: Identify if the range has a disproportionate amount of load and mitigate appropriately, such as split range manually or use a hash-sharded index.
+    - **Action**: Identify if the range has a disproportionate amount of load and mitigate appropriately, such as splitting ranges manually or using a hash-sharded index.
     - **Related metrics**: NONE
     - **See also**: [Hot Ranges page]({% link {{ page.version.version }}/ui-hot-ranges-page.md %})